 ![]() |

 We believe that God is as real today ever.
 Around 2000 years ago he spectacularly showed his love to humankind when he sent his son Jesus into the world to live and to die for us.
 The Bible says, “Worship the Lord with gladness; come before him with joyful songs.”
 We aim to do that every Sunday morning at 10:00am.
 Sometimes with upbeat celebratory worship and sometimes in quiet reflection and thankfulness for God’s continuing involvement in our lives.
 We believe that the Bible is God’s relevant Word to us today.
 So what we teach and how we aim to live centres around that.
 We try to hold the Bible in one hand and today's newspaper in the other, and to make the link between God's truth, with doesn't change, and our constantly-changing world with all its dilemmas.
 Preaching at MBC is always Biblical, thought-provoking, memorable and life-related.
-Clear here to listen.
+Click here to listen.
 The Bible teaches that God is gracious and giving, full of love and truth.
 Joy and laughter are God’s gifts to us.
 At MBC we try to reflect this.
 We truly see God changing people’s lives, bringing wholeness and hope, restoring joy and peace, providing focus and purpose.
-Our Sunday services are relayed by video to “Café Church” where there is a more relaxed and informal atmosphere.
+Our 11:00am Word & Worship services are relayed by video to “Café Church” where there is a more relaxed and informal atmosphere.
 Here you can follow the service on the big screen while enjoying a cup of coffee and a croissant! |

 Tetbury Street |